RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | Special Retail     | 0.717 | 16.736 | 9.465 | 1.776  | 0.506  | 0.13   |
 | Households         | 0     | 0.24   | 0.12  | 0.502  | 0.198  | 0      |

-<span id="_Toc491103353" class="anchor"></span>Table : 2015 IX and XI
-Daily Vehicle Trips, by External TAZ
+Table : 2015 IX and XI Daily Vehicle Trips, by External TAZ

 ## External Trips

 Trips are further categorized based on whether both the origin and destination are internal to Chittenden County, or whether the trip has an external trip end.
 External trips can be classified as internal-to-external (IX), external-to-internal (XI), or external-to-external (XX).

 Simple trip generation and distribution models cannot estimate these types of trips since land use data would need to be estimated for all areas outside the model region.
 Instead, to assist in estimating these types of trips, counts are taken at selected roads at the boundary of the model.
 These roads are termed external load links.
 Trips from outside the network are loaded into the network through these links.

-<span id="_Toc491103327" class="anchor"></span>Figure : Location of
+Figure : Location of External TAZs
-External TAZs

 <img src="assets/media/image13.png"
 style="width:5.28148in;height:7.17672in" />